 This is explained by Dr. Memet Oz to Diane Sawyer on ABC News.
 He says that by looking at the condition of someone’s hair you can immediately tell whether it’s a hormonal or thyroid problem.
 Or if they have been exposed to toxins and chemicals.

 Biotin for Hair Growth: Just how does it work?

-Biotin, sometimes called Vitamin H, is one of the B Vitamins, and the B’s aid energy by converting carbohydrates into glucose and metabolizing fats and proteins.
+Biotin, sometimes called Vitamin H, is one of the B Vitamins.
+The B’s aid energy by converting carbohydrates into glucose and metabolizing fats and proteins.

-Specifically, biotin helps produce amino acids, the building blocks of protein, and that’s why it’s so recommended for strengthening hair (and skin); after all, hair does consist of keratin, which is really a form of protein.
+Specifically, biotin helps produce amino acids.
+Which is the building blocks of protein.
+That’s why it’s so recommended for strengthening hair (and skin); after all, hair does consist of keratin, which is really a form of protein.
 That all contributes to cell growth, and that is how it works.

 Humans don’t require a lot of biotin; in fact, the number’s so minute, there’s no RDA (Recommended Daily Allowance), according to the Mayo Clinic.
 That’s not necessarily a good thing, though, because the numbers are so varied that it can be easy to underestimate our need, or even think that if we take a B-Complex vitamin, it’s good enough to reverse our thinning hair.

 Hair Loss Can be a Symptom of a Biotin Deficiency

 Biotin is water soluble, which means we don’t store it, and there are some things that can increase our need.

 Usually, the bacteria in our intestines manufacture biotin, so if you’ve had your stomach removed, your body won’t be able to do that anymore.
 Pregnancy increases the need for biotin.
 The fluctuating hormones combined with the physical and emotional stress, can all accelerate hair loss.